-he University College expects students to attend all classes, seminars and laboratory periods.
+The University College expects students to attend all classes, seminars and laboratory periods.
 Part of a student's responsibility in contributing to the community of the University College is his or her contribution to and participation in each class.
 Students should note that some classes (e.g., Physical Education activity courses, Choir) have minimum attendance requirements.

-Students auditing a course must attend at least 80% of the lectures the Student Life section of the calendar for more information.
+Students auditing a course must attend at least 80% of the lectures.